Indicio-tech/isomdl-uniffi/SECURITY.md

 1. **Acknowledgment:** Security researchers will be credited (unless they prefer anonymity)
 2. **Timeline:** We coordinate with reporters on disclosure timeline
-3. **CVE Assignment:** We work with MITRE for CVE assignment when appropriate
-4. **Advisory:** Security advisories published through GitHub Security Advisory
+3. **Advisory:** Security advisories published through GitHub Security Advisory

 ## Contact